agude/agude.github.io/_books/countdown_city.md

 and water have been cut off, leading former neighbors to kill each other over supplies.
 I also loved the snippets about the Mayfair Commission, where Congress was pointlessly hauling former NASA directors in for questioning about how they could have missed the asteroid.
+Even with the world ending, the bureaucracy continues.

 However, the flashbacks, my favorite parts of the first book, are mostly gone.
 We see the world as it is but lose out on learning how it got to be that way.